Understanding funding options

 To qualify you must be an Australian citizen or permanent resident aged 26 or older, and meet one of the following criteria:

-• Hold a Pensioner Concession Card;
+- Hold a Pensioner Concession Card;

-• Hold a Department of Veterans' Affairs Gold or White Repatriation Health Card (specifying hearing loss); or
+- Hold a Department of Veterans' Affairs Gold or White Repatriation Health Card (specifying hearing loss); or

-• Receive a sickness allowance from Centrelink.
+- Receive a sickness allowance from Centrelink.

 Additionally, the following individuals may also be eligible:

-• Dependents of a person in one of the categories above;
+- Dependents of a person in one of the categories above;

-• Members of the Australian Defence Forces; or
+- Members of the Australian Defence Forces; or

-• Referred clients of an Australian Government-funded vocational rehabilitation service.
+- Referred clients of an Australian Government-funded vocational rehabilitation service.

 Please note that Commonwealth Seniors Health Card holders aren’t eligible for the HSP.

-Funding option 2: The CSO Program
+Funding option 2: The CSO Program - Supporting people with complex hearing needs

 The CSO (Community Service Obligations) Program helps individuals with more complex hearing and communication needs.
-This includes eligible adults with severe hearing loss, children, young adults under 26 and Aboriginal and Torries Strait Islanders over 50.
+This includes eligible adults with severe hearing loss, children, young adults under 26 and Aboriginal and Torres Strait Islanders over 50.

 The Australian Government funds the CSO program and Hearing Australia is the only provider of CSO funded hearing services.

-Funding option 3: Flexible ways to pay for hearing aids
+Funding option 4: Flexible ways to pay for hearing aids

 If you're not eligible for the Australian Government’s Hearing Services Programs, there are still payment options to help make hearing care more accessible:

-• Pay in full: You can make a one-off payment for hearing aids or products using EFTPOS, credit card, or direct deposit.
+- Pay in full: You can make a one-off payment for hearing aids or products using EFTPOS, credit card, or direct deposit.

-• Private Health Insurance: Some private health insurance providers assist with the cost of hearing aids.
+- Private Health Insurance: Some private health insurance providers may assist with the cost of hearing aids.
 Contact your insurer to find out about your eligibility and available rebates.
 While you don't need a GP referral to see us, your insurer may require a hearing test result.
 If this is the case, we can provide a letter for your insurer upon request.

 How to apply for the funding programs